 - 2 fat quarters or half-yard of fabric per placemat

-- half the fabric size of fusible fleece
+- half the fabric size of fusible fleece, interfacing, or batting

 - matching thread, sewing machine, iron, pins or sewing clips, scissors

-How To Make A reversible Placemat – Tutorial
+How To Make A Placemat that is reversible

 I'll give directions to make one placemat, so I don't confuse you with multiples of pieces required.
 But bear in mind that placemats get really pretty when made in sets.

 Step 1 - Cut Your Fabric And Fusible Fleece